Azihadadi/Autoencoder-For-Denoising-Images/README.md

 # Autoencoder For Denoising Images

-This repository contains code to load and preprocess the MNIST dataset for training an autoencoder.
+This repository contains code to build an autoencoder model.
 The project includes the following key steps:

 ## Features